 Hello, my loyal true crime readers!
 I’m excited to present a guest post by Emily G. Thompson.
-Emily is a true crime reporter and author from Northern Ireland.
+Emily is a true crime reporter, author , and podcaster from Northern Ireland.
 She is the author of “Unsolved Child Murders” and “Unsolved Murders: True Crime Cases Uncovered.”
-She also runs the website, Morbidology, where she researches and writes about a number of true crime cases, predominantly those that remain unsolved today.
+She also runs the website and podcast Morbidology, where she covers a number of fascinating true crime cases, predominantly those that remain unsolved today.

 Enjoy the guest post ~ Christine